 In 2009, there was an outbreak of H1N1 influenza, commonly called 'swine flu', in humans.
 It did not affect any pigs in Tasmania and only a very small number of pigs on the mainland.
 Despite being called 'swine flu' in the media and by most commentators at the time, it was principally a human flu.

-For information on swine flu in people contact the Department of Health and Human Services (DHHS) on 1800 358 362 (1800 FLU DOC) or the Tasmanian Government's Public Health website.
+For information on swine flu in people contact the Tasmanian Department of Health on 1800 358 362 (1800 FLU DOC) or go to the Department of Health website.

 What is swine influenza in pigs?